 Meet Dr. Tina Nguyen

 Dr. Nguyen received her Bachelor’s degree from the University of Virginia.
 She then earned her doctorate degree at Columbia University College of Dental Medicine in New York City.
 Her training after dental school was extensive.
 She completed a General Practice Residency at The Bronx-Lebanon Hospital Center in New York

 She continued her training with a fellowship in Special Care Dentistry at the Rose F. Kennedy Center of the Albert Einstein Montefiore Medical Center.
 During the fellowship, she gained extensive experience with autistic and special needs patients.
 She completed her pediatric residency at The Bronx-Lebanon Hospital Center in which she was Chief Resident her second year.

 Today, Dr. Nguyen has hospital privileges at Morristown Memorial Hospital where she teaches and lectures.
 In her free time, she enjoys surfing, snowboarding and yoga.

-She is a member of the American Academy of Pediatric Dentistry, the American Board of Pediatric Dentistry, the American Dental Association, the New Jersey Dental Association, the Tri-County Dental Association, and the International Association of Dental Traumatology.
+She is a member of the American Academy of Pediatric Dentistry, the American Board of Pediatric Dentistry, the American Dental Association, the New Jersey Dental Association and the Tri-County Dental Association.

 New Patient Forms